-The Board and its committees evaluate their own performance on an ongoing basis.
+The Board and its committees annually evaluate their own performance.
 The evaluation process is overseen by the Nominating and Corporate Governance Committee, which recommends enhancements to Board and committee effectiveness as appropriate.
-The results from the 2019 evaluation process were positive and confirmed our Board's commitment to high levels of Board effectiveness and governance.
+The process includes distribution of questionnaires to each director, Board and committee discussions in executive session led by the Chairman or relevant committee chair, and opportunities for discussions between individual directors and the Chairman, committee chairs, and/or the Corporate Secretary.